 It was during these years that Cordova Pride found a powerful partner in the Rancho Cordova Kiwanis Club.
 Wanting to help Cordova Pride preserve and grow our local event, the Kiwanis Club took over sponsorship and management of the Rancho Cordova Fourth of July Parade, a gift they gave the community year in and year out.
 The parade remains the "heart" of our Fourth of July event, proudly making its way down Coloma Road and into Hagan Park.

 As the 1990s gave way to the new century, it became apparent that to endure and grow, Cordova Pride and Kiwanis Club would need more help.
 It was a heady time in Rancho Cordova, with incorporation efforts unifying and inspiring the community in new ways.
 With an eye to developing a Fourth of July celebration to match, David Sander and Shelly Blanchard teamed up to give the event a new focus and the Rancho Cordova Fourth of July Committee was born in 2001 under the theme "Unity in the Community."

-Since that time, the Rancho Cordova Fourth of July Committee has reached many new milestones as it has worked to make Hagan Park a magical place during the days leading up to the Fourth of July.
+Since that time, the Rancho Cordova Fourth of July Committee and its parent, the Cordova Community Council, have reached many new milestones as it has worked to make Hagan Park a magical place during the days leading up to the Fourth of July.
 It has created wonderful memories for many, and at times has suffered some growing pains.